CloudFormation Driven Development

 Example Workflow:

-# 1. Define Lambda function
+# 1. Define your CloudFormation template with a Lambda function

-# src/lambdas/processor/handler.ts
+# src/cloudformation.ts

 carlin deploy